 Any development proposed within any reserve to which this PoM applies must accord with Coffs Harbour LEP 2013 and Coffs Harbour DCP 2015, unless the development and/or activity is considered to be permitted without consent or exempt development.

-Note: Division 12 Parks and Other Public Reserves Subclause 65(2)(d) of State Environmental Planning Policy (Infrastructure) 2007 specifies development without consent undertaken by the Crown Land Manager if the development is for the purposes of implementing a plan of management adopted for the land under the CLM Act or LG Act.
-Division 12 Parks and Other Public Reserves Clause 66 of State Environmental Planning Policy (Infrastructure) 2007 identifies exempt development
+Note: SEPP (Transport and Infrastructure) 2021 specifies development without consent undertaken by the Crown Land Manager if the development is for the purposes of implementing a plan of management adopted for the land under the CLM Act or LG Act.
+It also identifies exempt development.

 In summary, the development and use of Crown reserves classified as 'community' land must comply with all relevant SEPPS, the LEP and DCP as well as the management measures stipulated in this PoM.
-Of particular relevance to the management of Crown reserves in this LGA is the State Environmental Planning Policy (Coastal Management) 2018 [Coastal SEPP].
-The aim of the Coastal SEPP is to promote an integrated and co-ordinated approach to land use planning in the coastal zone in a manner consistent with the objects of the Coastal Management Act 2016, including the management objectives for each coastal management area by:
+Of particular relevance to the management of Crown reserves in this LGA is the SEPP (Resilience and Hazards) 2021.
+The aim of this SEPP is to promote an integrated and co-ordinated approach to land use planning in the coastal zone in a manner consistent with the objects of the Coastal Management Act 2016, including the management objectives for each coastal management area by: